DEPARTMENT MENU

 Maybe you don’t learn everything you need to know in kindergarten, but elementary school teachers certainly have a great responsibility for providing young students with a strong foundation for academic and social success.

 Nicholls understands that it takes more than a few boxes of crayons to manage a classroom.
 Teacher education courses help students learn how to develop lesson plans incorporating cutting-edge teaching strategies and technology.
-Classroom observations and student teaching experiences prepare future teachers for the reality of what it’s like to work in elementary education today.
+Clinical experiences and residency completed in local school district classrooms prepare

 Program Requirements: